Georgy Lobov: Post war

 After the war, Lobov commanded a division until September 1945, then was sent to study.
 In 1946, he completed a six-month advanced training course for the commanders of aviation divisions at the Air Force Academy.
 Since May 1946, he commanded the 303rd Fighter Aviation Division in the 1st Air Army of the Belarusian Military District.
 In September 1948, the division was transferred to the 19th Air Defense Fighter Army of the Moscow Air Defense District.
 After the outbreak of the Korean War in June 1950, the 303rd FAD was transferred to the Soviet Far East, and later to airfields in northern China.

 In March 1951, he was promoted to Major General.
 Lobov was stationed in North Korea, first as the commander of the 303rd Fighter Aviation Division and later as commander of the 64th Fighter Aviation Corps from September 1951.
 Despite his rank and position, he flew missions to show young pilots how to combat enemy aircraft.
 Lobov flew 15 sorties during the war and shot down four USAF F-80 Shooting Stars in dogfights, while flying the Mikoyan-Gurevich MiG-15.
 On 10 October 1951, Lobov was awarded the title of Hero of the Soviet Union for his courage and bravery in performing his military duty, while taking into account his merits in the Great Patriotic War.

 After returning to USSR, Lobov graduated with honors from the K. Е. Voroshilov Higher Military Academy in 1955.

 From November 1955, he served as Inspector General of the Fighter Aviation Inspectorate of the Main Inspectorate at the USSR Ministry of Defense.
 In April 1957, he was appointed as Inspector General of Frontline Aviation of the Air Force Inspectorate within the Main Inspectorate of the USSR Ministry of Defense.
 From April 1962, he was Deputy Commander for Combat Training and head of the Combat Training Department and Higher Educational Institutions of the Air Force of the Moscow Military District.
 From March 1963, he served as the head of the Department of the Air Force at the M. V. Frunze Military Academy.
 In 1975, he retired from active service.

 Later life

 From February 1975, he was in reserves.
 He continued to actively engage in military research work.
-In the early 90s, he published his memoirs about his participation in the Korean War, one of the very first such publications in the Soviet Union.
+In the early 90s, he published his memoirs about his participation in the Korean War, one of the first such publications in the Soviet Union.

 Lobov died in Moscow on 6 January 1994, at the age of 78.
 He is buried at the Troyekurovskoye Cemetery.
 A memorial plaque in honor of him was installed at house#1 on Kudrinskaya Square in Moscow, where he lived from 1955 to 1994.